Sue (Or in a Season of Crime): Final session

 "Sue" was officially recorded on 24 July 2014 at Avatar Studios in New York; Bowie had intended to use the Magic Stop, the studio where he had recorded The Next Day, but it proved too small for the 17-person orchestra.
 Bowie handed out his lyrics to the musicians at the start of the session; the track's title was revealed on the music sheets.
 The song's arrangement provided the musicians with a substantial amount of freedom during the session.
 Guiliana later recalled: "Aside from David and Maria's overall direction, the chart I was playing from was quite minimal ...
 More of a guide, rather than a specific notation."

 During the session, Schneider instructed the musicians to improvise around Bowie's vocals.
 McCaslin and Keberle contributed multiple solos throughout the session; Visconti used McCaslin for most of the final recording, with Keberle's work appearing, according to O'Leary, "in the out-of-time section after 'Suuuue...goodbye!'"
 According to biographer Nicholas Pegg, besides Guiliana, Monder, Anderson, Keberle and McCaslin, the remaining orchestra members who played on the recording were: Jesse Han (flute, alto flute, bass flute); David Pietro (alto flute, clarinet, soprano saxophone); Rich Perry (tenor saxophone); Scott Robinson (clarinet, bass clarinet, contrabass clarinet); Tony Kadleck, Greg Gisbert, Augie Haas, Mike Rodriguez (trumpet, flugelhorn); Keith O'Quinn, Marshall Gilkes (trombone); George Flynn (bass trombone, contrabass trombone); [and] Frank Kimbrough (piano).

 Liver cancer diagnosis

 Based on the timeline given at the time of Bowie's death in January 2016, Bowie was diagnosed with liver cancer around the time of these recording sessions.
-Bowie began chemotherapy treatment for cancer, but he kept his diagnosis from his fellow musicians, who later said that they didn't know he was sick while recording with him.
+Bowie began chemotherapy treatment for cancer, but he kept his diagnosis from his fellow musicians, who later said that they did not know he was sick while recording with him.